TonyTang1997/hku-crypto-algo-trading-research/tutorials/Module 2 - Data Science and Machine Learning/Module 2.2 Introduction to Machine Learning.md

 ## Next Up:

-You will learn [Quantitative Finance](<../Module 3 - Quantitative Finance/README.md>) in the next section.
+You will learn [Quantitative Finance](<../Module 3 - Quantitative Finance/README.md>) in the next section and get prepared for some financial knowledge and how to use QuantConnect to develop your trading strategies.

 ---
 ## References